Personal Finance

 Quick Answer

-As of April 27, 2026, personal loans and home equity loans both offer fixed-rate, lump-sum financing — but they differ significantly in risk.
+Personal loans and home equity loans both offer fixed-rate, lump-sum financing, but they differ significantly in risk.
 Personal loans carry average APRs near 12–21% and require no collateral, while home equity loans offer lower rates averaging around 8–9% but put your home at risk of foreclosure if you default.

 Key Takeaways

-• Home equity loans offer lower average APRs (around 8–9% as of April 2026) compared to personal loans, according to Bankrate’s 2026 rate data, because they are secured by your property.
+• Home equity loans offer lower average APRs (around 8–9%) compared to personal loans, according to Bankrate’s rate data, because they are secured by your property.

 • The Federal Reserve reports that U.S. homeowners collectively hold over $32 trillion in home equity, making home equity loans a widely accessible but high-stakes borrowing option.